safespring/docs/content/service/sto4_storage.md

 A complete incident report is beeing prepared, and will be published later.

+## Update 2021-06-26

+Yesterday we calculated quotas for sto3, we have controlled all existing accounts, and all accounts will have limits set today.

+We are waiting for Nextcloud support and an implemetation of automatc restores before we can restore at any speed.
+Both are prioritized, and we expect to see progress in the coming week.

 ## Update 2021-06-25

 We are implementing quota limits per bucket on our other ceph clusters, to